-As an added precaution, we are also offering 12 months of complimentary access to credit monitoring services through Experian.
-Individuals who wish to receive these services must enroll by following the attached enrollment instructions as we are not able to enroll you on your behalf.
+As an added precaution, we are also offering you [Extra3] months of complimentary access to identity monitoring services through Experian.
+If you wish to receive these services, you must enroll by following the below activation instructions, as we are not able to activate these services on your behalf.

 What You Can Do.
 We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors over the next 12 to 24 months.
-You may also review the information contained in the attached Steps You Can Take to Help Protect Personal Information.
-There you will also find more information on the complimentary credit monitoring services we are making available to you.
+Please also review the information contained in the enclosed Steps You Can Take to Help Protect Your Information.
+There you will also find more information on the complimentary identity monitoring services we are making available to you.